arithmetric/aws-lambda-ses-forwarder/README.md

 - Check if you find an object associated with the message in the S3 bucket.

-- If your Lambda script has syntax mistakes or hits an error, these are logged in CloudWatch.
+- If your Lambda function encounters an error it will be logged in CloudWatch.
 Click on "Logs" in the CloudWatch menu, and you should find a log group for the Lambda function.